UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/structure.txt

 	Print[y]

 prints :code:`5 ^ 2 is 25` as expected (the :code:`Print` function prints the value, but
-just as text, not as full output that could be used in another expression).
+just as text, not as full output that could be used in another expression - to see the same text as Output, we could have left off the semicolon on the definition for :code:`y`).

 Finally, we do have some options for what kinds of information we place in our Notebook file in *Mathematica*.
 The default is Input (including comments), but we can use the "Format"